twostraws/ControlRoom/README.md

 ## Installation

 To try Control Room yourself, download the code and build it through Xcode.
-It’s built using Swift, so you’ll need macOS Catalina in order to run it.
+It’s built using SwiftUI, so you’ll need macOS Catalina in order to run it.
 You will also need Xcode installed, because it relies on the **simctl** command being present.

 **Warning:** SwiftUI on macOS is a little flaky at times, so I highly recommend you update to the very latest macOS version if you want to avoid any surprises.